 Instructor: Mercy University Professor Dr. Renee Haskew-Layton

 Meet the Saturday STEM Academy Instructors

-Aimee Ferguson attended Manhattanville College where she earned a Bachelor of Arts in Psychology and Childhood Education and a Master’s Degree in Special Education and Literacy.
+Aimee Ferguson attended Manhattanville University where she earned a Bachelor of Arts in Psychology and Childhood Education and a Master’s Degree in Special Education and Literacy.
 Currently she teaches 4th grade students math and science at Jefferson Elementary School in New Rochelle.
-She was in Cohort 2 of the Wipro Science Education Fellowship at Mercy College and has presented posters at several STEM conferences.
+She was in Cohort 2 of the Wipro Science Education Fellowship at Mercy University and has presented posters at several STEM conferences.

 Aimee plays an active role in the school community and continues to seek professional development opportunities.
 She plans to continue to foster and develop children’s curiosity in the area of science and encouraging them to be good Earth Citizens.